The Carol Burnett Show: Broadcast

-In November 1976, the series' tenth year, The Carol Burnett Show presented what would become one of its best-known and most well-regarded sketches: "Went with the Wind!," a parody of the 1939 film Gone with the Wind, which had its television debut on NBC the week before.
+In November 1976, the series' tenth year, The Carol Burnett Show presented what would become one of its best-known and most well-regarded sketches: "Went with the Wind!" a parody of the 1939 film Gone with the Wind, which had its television debut on NBC the week before.
 After the 1976–77 season ended, Harvey Korman decided to leave the series.
 After a decade of working with Burnett and winning several Emmy Awards, Korman had been offered a contract by ABC to headline his own series.
 Also, the ratings had begun to decline with the series ending its 10th season in 44th place as opposed to the previous year's Nielsen rating at No. 29.
 Nevertheless, CBS renewed Burnett's show for an 11th season.

 Dick Van Dyke, fresh from headlining his own short-lived Emmy-winning variety series, Van Dyke & Company, was brought in to replace Korman.
 However, his presence did not help stem the sagging ratings, as the show faced new competition in ABC's The Love Boat.
 After three months, Van Dyke departed the show, and CBS, in a desperate attempt to save the series, moved The Carol Burnett Show from Saturdays at 10:00 pm (EST) to Sundays at the same hour, beginning in December 1977.
 Regular guest stars Steve Lawrence and Ken Berry were brought in to fill the void left by Korman and Van Dyke.
 The ratings improved considerably.

 CBS wanted to renew the show for another year, but by this time, Burnett had grown tired of the weekly grind and wanted to explore acting roles outside of the comedy genre, despite her success in it.
 With the changes in cast along with the mediocre ratings, she felt that television was undergoing a transition and that the variety series format was on its way out.
 Therefore, Burnett decided to end the series on her own rather than be canceled later.
 Thus, on March 29, 1978, in a special two-hour finale entitled "A Special Evening with Carol Burnett", The Carol Burnett Show left primetime television after 11 years, finishing its last season in 66th place.
 Reruns were aired during the summer of 1978.

 Characters and sketches

-This is only a short list with brief descriptions of the show's well-known characters and sketches.
+Some of the show's recurring characters and sketches include: